xinwenfu/VChat_LTER/README.md

 	* `-e <Encoder>`: Specify the encoder to use, we can list all possible encoders with `msfvenom -l encoders`.
 	* `-o /dev/null`: Specify the output file, since we just want to see the size of the resulting shellcode we do not want to save it (Write to /dev/null).

 	1. Try [`x86/add_sub`](https://www.infosecmatter.com/metasploit-module-library/?mm=encoder/x86/add_sub) encoder on the long jump `jmp_l.bin`.
-This performs a series of additions and subtractions to encode the shellcode for transmission, and recover the original instructions in memory at runtime.
+This performs a series of additions and subtractions to encode the shellcode for transmission and recover the original instructions in memory at runtime.
 		```
 		cat jmp_l.bin | msfvenom -p - -a x86 --platform windows -e x86/add_sub -o /dev/null
 		```
 		* This results in the following output, notice that it fails!
-We have a 5 byte instruction, which is not divisible by 4!
+We have a 5-byte instruction, which is not divisible by 4!
 		```
 		┌──(kali㉿kali)-[~]
 		└─$ cat jmp_l.bin | msfvenom -p - -a x86 --platform windows -e x86/add_sub -o /dev/null